nicole-numfocus/pandas-czi/proposal.md

 rest of pandas.
 With funding from CZI's EOSS, we've added

 * An interface for concatenating Extension types: https://github.com/pandas-dev/pandas/pull/33607
-* Support for masked extension arrays in pandas' algorithms (https://github.com/pandas-dev/pandas/pull/33064, https://github.com/pandas-dev/pandas/pull/30982)
+* Support for masked arrays in pandas' algorithms (https://github.com/pandas-dev/pandas/pull/33064, https://github.com/pandas-dev/pandas/pull/30982)
 * Support for extension arrays in the index (in progress: https://github.com/pandas-dev/pandas/issues/22861)

 We've spent 93% of our hours allocated to this task.

 **Native String Dtype**

 We worked with Maarten Breddels to implement a framework for string kernels in Apache Arrow.
 Several kernels (e.g. ``str.lower``) have been implemented.
-Maarten is about 30% of the way through his budget and will spend the remaining time implementing more kernels.
-With the release of Arrow 1.0, we can provide a wrapper in pandas.
-That work has started and should finish by the end of September.
+With the release of Arrow 1.0, we'll use it in pandas.
+That should finish by the end of September.

 * https://issues.apache.org/jira/browse/ARROW-555
 * https://issues.apache.org/jira/browse/ARROW-9133
 * https://github.com/pandas-dev/pandas/issues/35169

 We've spent about 30% of our hours allocated to this task.
-This number is low because Maarten was not able to start on this task until a month ago, and the work in pandas was blocked by the release of Arrow 1.0.
+This number is low because Maarten did not start on until a month ago, and the work in pandas was blocked by the release of Arrow 1.0.
 We'll quickly exhaust the remaining hours now that Maarten is free and Arrow 1.0 is out.

 ## 4. Proposal Purpose: (255 characters)